 Researchers can easily copy-paste or upload their paper on Typeset and follow any citation style they require.
 After you are done uploading and citing, simply click on “autoformat” and Typeset will generate your research report in seconds!
 Furthermore, Typeset includes your work quality through their inbuilt Plagiarism and Grammar check apps.

 You can then easily download your research in PDF format, as a Docx file, LaTeX file or even as a Zip file.
 Typeset is an app built by and for researchers and is a must-have for all researchers out there!

 For writing.
 And writing.
 And writing!

 The last one on our list of awesome apps for researchers is Scrivener.
 A writing tool used by novelists, screenwriters, non-fiction writers, students, academics, lawyers, journalists, translators and more, Scrivener is tailor-made for long writing projects.

 Users can quickly jump right in the editor and start off writing or can build a story outline, write down characters, and build your manuscript organically.
 You can break your text into manageable sections of any size and leave Scrivener to stitch them together.

 If you are a novice writer, Scrivener can feel a bit daunting with all its bells and whistles.
 However, it’s an extremely powerful writing tool once you get the hang of it.

 Research is hard work.
 A lot of time and effort is spent on finding out content, reading, organizing, and managing information, and coming with your own thesis so you can add value to your work.

-A great writing tool can go a long way towards helping you manage all this hard work and make it easy on you.
+A great writing tool can go a long way towards helping you manage all this hard work and make it easy for you.
 Did we miss any awesome writing tool for researchers out there?
 Let us know by tweeting us at @bit_docs.